hdelzein/ObjectDetectio_Project/README.md

 ## Project Overview

+This is SSD (Single Shot Detector) model training project.
+The goal is to classify cars, pedestrians and cyclists as a classfication problem and to determine the location of the objects or bounding boxs in the image of these class_local_loss as a regression problem.

-For this project, we will be using data from the [Waymo Open dataset](https://waymo.com/open/).
+For this project, we will be using data from the [Waymo Open dataset](https://waymo.com/open/) and a pretrained model which is the ssd_resnet50_v1_fpn_640x640_coco17_tpu-8.tar.gz.

 Explain the project